awsdocs/aws-systems-manager-user-guide/doc_source/Explorer-setup.md

 ## Configuring OpsData sources<a name="Explorer-setup-data-sources"></a>

 Integrated Setup enables the following data sources that populate Explorer widgets\.
-+ Amazon Elastic Compute Cloud \(Amazon EC2\)
++ Support Center \(You must have either a Business or Enterprise Support plan to enable this source\.\)
++ AWS Compute Optimizer \(You must have either a Business or Enterprise Support plan to enable this source\.\)
++ Systems Manager State Manager association compliance
++ AWS Config Compliance
 + Systems Manager OpsCenter
 + Systems Manager Patch Manager patch compliance
++ Amazon Elastic Compute Cloud \(Amazon EC2\)
-+ Systems Manager State Manager association compliance
++ Systems Manager Inventory
-+ AWS Trusted Advisor
++ AWS Trusted Advisor \(You must have either a Business or Enterprise Support plan to enable this source\.\)
-+ AWS Compute Optimizer
++ AWS Security Hub